 What’s more, you can request custom development of the tools you lack.
 It will be much more affordable than developing a platform from scratch since you already have a core functionality.

 Owners of the white-label DSP may connect custom SSPs to work with.
 From the perspective of our article, you will be able to consolidate DOOH supply partners in one place, yet you will have to dig into the technical side of the RTB.
-And if the platform lacks the support for DOOH formats, it’s possible to pay the provider an extra fee for developing this functionality.
+If the platform lacks support for digital OOH advertising formats, it’s possible to pay the provider an extra fee for developing this functionality.

 The same can be implemented from the supply side.
 Publishers may buy a white-label SSP technology and connect it to custom demand-side platforms without bothering to meet the non-unified requirements of each self-serve SSP separately.